-NEA can be key in defending democracy in this country if we look to our own power and take independent action.
-As an Equal Opportunity Now By Any Means Necessary leader, I fight hard for members' and students' rights, and for Covid safety measures.
+I'm running for NEA Executive Committee because NEA must be a leader, not follow the politicians in the fight for public education.
+NEA can be key to defending democracy in this nation if we look to own power and take independent action.
+I fight hard for members and students, and mobilize for a strong union.
 I've built and led numerous demonstrations and work actions.
-I take on the Trump movement by fighting against racism, and for immigrant, LGBT+, and women's rights.
-I mobilize intransigently to defend public education against privatization and union busting.
-I fight to win and build the movement.
-I'm running for NEA Vice President because NEA must be a leader, not follow the politicians in the fight for public education.
+I take on the Trump movement by fighting against racism.
+I mobilize for Palestinian rights and for academic freedom.
+I'll build the anti-war movement and stand up against the genocide.
+I'm a civil rights, immigrant rights, LGBT+ and women's rights, and Covid safety activist.
+I mobilize intransigently to defend public education.
 Stand up for a strong union!
-Vote Kappner and all EON/BAMN candidates!
+Vote EON/BAMN!